Newly Forged Katana by Yukihira

 In 1996, he changed his name to Miyairi Kozaemon Yukihira after his great-grandfather, who was also a swordsmith, and his father, and in 2000, he was certified as MUKANSA swordsmith.

-Kozaemon's swords follow the style of Shizu Kaneuji, a Mino swordsmith of the Nanbokucho period, as did his father Miyairi Yukihira but he also aims to establish the Kozaemon Yukihira style of Soshu-den, producing unique Japanese swords with a beautiful appearance, clear jitetsu, and soft hamon.
+Kozaemon's swords follow the style of Shizu Kaneuji, a Mino swordsmith of the Nanbokucho period, as did his father Miyairi Yukihira but he also aims to establish the Kozaemon Yukihira style of Soshu-den, producing unique Japanese swords with a beautiful appearance, clear jigane, and soft hamon.

 Swordsmith name: Miyairi Kozaemon Yukihira